aoijs/documentation/functions/usdaddfield.md

----
-description: addField allows you to add more fields in your embed.
----

 # $addField

 This function is in charge of adding a new field to the embed, these containing a limit of 1000 characters each and allowing to use 10 fields per embed.